 A waste characteristic denotes a specific way in which a waste can potentially be hazardous.
 So ‘toxicity’ is a hazardous attribute of some wastes, just as ‘corrosive’ describes a particular hazardous quality of other wastes.
 Or to put it in chiastic terms: hazardous waste may sometimes be toxic, but toxic waste is always hazardous.

 Through the Resource Conservation and Recovery Act (RCRA) and the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), the EPA is able to designate any waste that “can be potentially hazardous to human health or the environment when they are improperly managed” as ‘hazardous’, and is able to put regulatory measures in place for its safe management and disposal.

 And though some toxic wastes may be regulated under these two legislative acts, the EPA has a purpose-built law for mitigating harm to the public caused by specifically toxic wastes, such as asbestos, lead-based paint, radon, and Polychlorinated Biphenyls (PCBs).
 This law is called the Toxic Substances Control Act.

-If you have any questions about your hazardous wastes in general or the correct definitions of those wastes, you can give us a call at 800-936-2311.
-Or for more information concerning all types of waste definitions and regulation, please download our free eBook, Hazardous Waste: Basics for the First Time Generator.
+If you have any questions about your hazardous wastes in general or the correct definitions of those wastes, call us at 888-681-8923 or click here to email us.